 Run Surface Diagnostic Toolkit for Business using commands

 Running the Surface Diagnostic Toolkit (SDT) at a command prompt requires downloading the STD app console.
 After it's installed, you can run SDT at a command prompt via the Windows command console (cmd.exe) or using Windows PowerShell, including PowerShell Integrated Scripting Environment (ISE), which provides support for autocompletion of commands, copy/paste, and other features.
+For a list of supported Surface devices in SDT, refer to Deploy Surface Diagnostic Toolkit for Business.

 To run SDT using commands, you must be signed in to the Administrator account or signed in to an account that is a member of the Administrator group on your Surface device.